lotabout/skim/README.md

 ## Sort criterion

-There are 4 information about a match: `score, index, begin, end`, you can specify how the records are sort by `sk --tiebreak score,index,-begin` or any other you want.
+There are four sort keys for results: `score, index, begin, end`, you can specify how the records are sorted by `sk --tiebreak score,index,-begin` or any other order you want.

 ## Color Scheme

-It is a hight chance that you are a better artist than me.
-Luckily you won't be stuck in the default colors, `skim` support customization of color scheme.
+It is a high chance that you are a better artist than me.
+Luckily you won't be stuck with the default colors, `skim` supports customization of the color scheme.

 ```
 --color=[BASE_SCHEME][,COLOR:ANSI]